• Skip to primary navigation

 For any content issues please Contact Us.

 These motor issues can cause significant disability in childhood.
-As a person with cerebral palsy ages, motor issues can cause greater disability.
+As a person with cerebral palsy ages, motor issues can cause a more significant disability.
 The years of moving in ways that are not optimal and living with spastic muscles or malformed joints and bones ultimately cause damage that can lead to arthritis, pain, and weakness.

 Fatigue is also common because it requires more energy to coordinate and maintain movements when these functions are abnormal.
 Together, this disability and the symptoms it causes are called post-impairment syndrome.[1]